How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Checking Share Folder on VM with Host

-How to Check Internet Connection
+How to Check Internet Connection in Windows XP VM

 Network and Internet connection settings are automatically configured after installing a virtual system with Oracle VM VirtualBox or other virtualization software.
 If the services of your virtualization software become corrupted, you may encounter difficulties in accessing the Internet.